COME MEET OUR TEAM

 Jacqueline Shiu’s love of art began at the age of 12 when she saw a painting by Paul Delaroche, The Execution of Lady Grey, at the National Gallery.
 She was drawn by Grey’s hyper realistic white silk dress that shone amongst the thick sinister garments of the crowd behind her.
 Since then, Jacqueline has been searching for the ability to puppeteer such emotions through oil painting.
 In between studies abroad, and her own pursuits in painting, Jacqueline coaches the Sketchbook Studies & Painting and Mentorship programmes at Colour My World.

 Mark McPherson is a Creative Writer who has been teaching in Asia for over ten years.
 His primary writing focus is fiction, however he has experience writing non-fiction texts and scripts for stage and screen.
 Mark also has a background in Film and Media and is a passionate cinephile.
-Mark is head of Speech, Communication and Creative Writing at Colour My World.
+Mark specialises in Content Creation and Fiction Writing; and coaches Speech, Communication and Creative Writing at Colour My World.

 Roy Cheung has been a music enthusiast since he was 6, and is a music and sound recording professional.
 Apart from his technical incline, he tries to get out from the dark indoors and soak up the sun whenever he can.
 At Colour My World, he designs and teaches the music programmes.
 He is also the Musical Director for past Centre Stage Productions.
 Outside of work, he finds conversation with friends the best past time.